Starwaster/HeatPump/GameData/HeatPump/README.md

 The purpose of Heat Pump is to cool down cryogenic tanks and prevent (or retard) boiloff.
 Pumps can be configured with the following features.
 * An amount of heat is removed from protected parts (active refrigeration) equal to a flat rate multiplied by a temperature delta.
-* The flat rate is capped at twice its value times the number of radiators placed symmetrically.
+* The flat rate is capped at ten times the flat rate value by default.
-* An additional amount equal to the amount of heat conducting from adjacent parts and from the skin.
+* The heat pumps also attempt to remove any heat that leaked into the part's interior (from the skin and adjacent parts)
 * Resource cost per kilowatt of heat removed.

-Currently, the only part is the zzz radiator (licensed by GingerCorp)
+* The amount of heat moved into the radiator is split up among any symmetrically added radiators.

+This mod comes with a radiator part created by zzz (licensed by GingerCorp) Heat Pump versions of all stock radiators are also included.